 Dr. Izabella says

 Kathy – thank you so much for reaching out.
-I recommend taking them on an empty stomach to ensure absorption, but please consult your practitioner before taking. <3
+I recommend taking the selenium and vitamin E with food. <3

 Greta says